 Although the structure for financing depends on the size and features of the NCRE project, most developers prefer project financing and long-term agreements.
 The debt-to-equity ratio depends on the specific project; traditionally it has been 60/40.
 In order to guard against any construction risk, the financing entity usually requires from the developer a guarantee from the sponsor (ie, a parent guarantee and a fraction in a more liquid instrument) and a regular security package (ie, pledges over the shares of the special purpose vehicle, the assets of the project and the major project documents).
-In the current market conditions one of the challenges NCRE projects face is to secure a long-term PPA with creditworthy companies that will enable a project finance structure. system, there has been a significant migration to the latter, which to June 2017 amounts to 250 clients, which implies around 1,200GWh.
-We estimate that this number of clients is likely to increase as their current supply contracts expire, which is a requirement of moving from one system to another.
+In current market conditions, one of the challenges NCRE projects face is to secure a long-term PPA with creditworthy companies that will enable a project finance structure.